Forest Home Health Center

 Fellows will rotate through various behavioral health services within Milwaukee’s VA medical center, caring for patient in inpatient addiction focuses psychiatric units, outpatient immediate access mental health units, and a hybrid inpatient/outpatient psychiatric consult liaison service

-Emergency Behavioral Health consultation at Froedtert Hospital ER
+Emergency Behavioral Health

 Toxicology at Froedtert Hospital